 All members of the Northwestern Community who utilize University-owned computers.

-University Services offers a service to formally dispose of Northwestern University (NU) computers and peripherals.
+Facilities Management offers a service to formally dispose of Northwestern University (NU) computers and peripherals.
 This service has been designed to help NU meet the Environmental Protection Agency (EPA) regulations for equipment disposal.
-Information on this service can be found on the Computer & Peripherals Recycling Program Web page.
+Information on this service can be found on the Computer & Electronics Recycling web page.

 Equipment with inventory tags (or cost exceeding $5,000) must be reported to the Accounting Services Equipment Inventory Coordinator.